To set norms for the conference activities, the following code of conduct applies. We expect all attendees to:

-- All policies in the ACM Policy Against Harassment.
-Read the policy in full, but here’s the short version:
+- Follow all policies in the ACM Policy Against Harassment.

 - Avoid comments that reinforce social structures of domination (such as those related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion).

 - Not demand that someone enable their video.
 It is attendees’ choice whether to have their video on; there is also some evidence that audio-only conversations also reduce the cognitive load of processing social cues.

 - Avoid virtual backgrounds with movement.
 These can trigger neurological issues in some attendees.

 - Alert the organizers if you see a problem.

 Anyone prohibited from attending an ACM conference, as determined by the ACM violation’s database, will not be allowed on Zoom and Discord.

 This code of conduct is not exhaustive or final, it can be updated by the conference chairs at any time.

 If you are made uncomfortable, or you see someone else being made uncomfortable, you may contact one of three designated facilitators via Discord’s messaging features, even if your concerns are outside the scope of the policies above:

 - [Virtual] Kristin Stephens-Martinez (Assistant Professor of Practice, Duke)